TosbackCgusBridge-Bot/CGUs-versions/American Medical ID/Privacy Policy.md

 We require, in particular, your email address and phone number so that we can contact you if we have questions about your order.
 We might contact you, for example, if we find a mistake or inconsistency in the information you provide for engraving your ID.
 Your well-being depends on the accuracy of that information, and we want to be sure that your ID will work for you when needed.

-If you order an ID that will be worn by someone else, we retain any information you have us engrave on an ID for that person for as long as their account is active, but we don't use this data in any way once your order for the ID has been filled.
+If you order an ID that will be worn by someone else, we retain any information you have us engrave on an ID for that person, but we don't use this data in any way once your order for the ID has been filled.
 Nor do we ever use contact information for relatives or health care providers that you place on an ID except to engrave your ID.

 We will retain your information for as long as your account is active or as needed to provide you services.
 After your order has been completed, American Medical ID must store your personally identifiable information (PII) in order to comply with our legal obligations, resolve disputes, and enforce our agreements.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at PrivacyOfficer@IdentifyYourself.com.
 Any further use of your PII is the subject of the statements below.
+Any further use of your PII is the subject of the statements below.

-We do not sell or share the personally identifiable information (PII)except in the ways that are described in this Privacy Policy.
+We do not sell or share the personally identifiable information (PII)in the ways that are described in this Privacy Policy.
 All the information we collect from customers remains within our hands.

 We don't supplement the PII we have about our customers with information from any third-party source.